-Box turtles are omnivores which means they will eat a variety of both animal and plant-based foods.
+Box turtles are omnivores, which means they will eat a variety of both animal and plant-based foods.
 The proportions of animal versus plant-based food items will depend on both the age and the species of box turtle that you are feeding.
-Generally, hatchlings and juvenile box turtles are more carnivorous than adults, which are typically more herbivorous, and species' diets also vary.
+Generally, hatchlings and juvenile box turtles are more carnivorous than adults, which are typically more herbivorous.

 Vegetables and Fruits to Feed to Box Turtles